This document is addressing Traffic Parrot v5.x.x. Traffic Parrot is a product of Traffic parrot Ltd.

 - Add mappings manually

-- Persisting the mappings on local filesystem in easy to version control format
+- Persisting the mappings on local filesystem in an easy to version control JSON format

 - Adding and editing request/response pairs by manually entering details